 - Evaluate and compare power efficiencies of wireline and optical interconnects

 This course is for anyone interested in learning the transmitter and receiver circuit architectures for optical communications.
 The course will help gain the insight into the main tradeoffs involved in driver and TIA design and the impact on the overall performance of the link.
 The overview of advanced equalization techniques will be also of interest to audience already familiar with the basics of short reach interconnect.

 Alexander Rylyakov received the M.S. degree in physics from Moscow Institute of Physics and Technology and the Ph.D. degree in physics from State University of New York at Stony Brook, where he worked on integrated circuits based on Josephson junctions.
 From 1999 to 2014 he was with IBM T.J.
 Watson Research Center as a research staff member, working on high-speed mixed-signal communication circuits for optical and wireline communications and digital PLLs.
-In 2015 he joined Elenion Technologies working on integrated circuits for silicon photonics.
+In 2015 he joined Elenion Technologies working on drivers and TIAs for silicon photonics.
+In 2020 Elenion was acquired by Nokia.
 He has published over 100 papers and has over 50 patents.